sciserver/opensciserver/docs/compm/compm.rst

 As a solution, SciServer incorporates several components that allow users to run asynchronous jobs on dedicated hardware supporting more demanding computational and data-intensive workflows.
-SciServer supports so far 2 classes of jobs: computational jobs that run in containerized environments (Containers) currently derived from Docker images in :ref:`compute` (Compute Jobs), and asynchronous SQL queries that run in Relational Databases (RDB Jobs) and managed by :ref:`sciquery`.
+SciServer supports so far 2 classes of jobs: computational jobs that run in containerized environments (Containers) in :ref:`compute` (Compute Jobs), and asynchronous SQL queries that run in Relational Databases (RDB Jobs) and managed by :ref:`sciquery`.
+Note that although the job Containers currently derive from Docker Images, other containerization technologies could in principle also be used, as long as Kubernetes supports them.

 A job can be submitted and run in a particular :ref:`racm_compute_domain`, which in the case of Compute Jobs, corresponds to a group of hardware nodes in :ref:`compute` (such as Virtual Machines or Kubernetes nodes)